emada/mlflow-postgres/README.md

 # Docker containers with MLflow integrated with Postgres and MinIO on Ubuntu 22.04

 ##
 MLflow tracking server is configured following [Scenario 5: MLflow Tracking Server enabled with proxied artifact storage access](https://mlflow.org/docs/2.4.1/tracking.html#scenario-5-mlflow-tracking-server-enabled-with-proxied-artifact-storage-access).
-This allows to use MLflow without worrying about MinIO credentials.
+This allows us to use MLflow without worrying about MinIO credentials.

 ## How to install
 Create a *.env* file containing the needed environment variables.
 You can use *sample.env* as a starting point.